bevyengine/bevy-website/release-content/0.15/release-notes/15281_Add_core_and_alloc_over_std_Lints.md

 The reason for this is some platforms simply don't support the features the `std` crate requires, such as a filesystem, networking, or threading.

 But why should Bevy care about these platforms?
-The reason is when a new platform is added to Rust, it is often lacking tier 1 support.
+When a new platform is added to Rust, it is often lacking tier 1 support.
 Even modern consoles such as the Nintendo Switch, PlayStation 5, or Xbox Series don't have tier 1 support due to non-disclosure agreements and platform specifics.